microsoft/microsoft-ui-xaml/README.md

 ## Data/Telemetry

 This project collects usage data and sends it to Microsoft to help improve our products and services.
-See the [privacy statement](privacy.md) for more details.

-For more information on telemetry implementation see the [developer guide](docs/developer_guide.md#Telemetry).
+Note, however, that no data collection is performed when using your private builds.

 # Code of Conduct